besworks/llm-complete/DEVELOPMENT.md

 # Architecture

 Spinning up a node app that does completions is pretty straightforward, but for CLI usage I ran into a few usability conditions that eventually led to the following code.
 I wanted this to be easy to use with a smooth user experience.
 Below is a complete outline of every code block explaining what it does and the reasoning behind it.
-I decided to release this a guide for anyone interested in the details.

 ## Dependencies